Toloka/docs/en/api/concepts/filters.md

 {% endnote %} ||
 || `value` | _boolean_, _string_, _list of strings_, _integer_ \| **required**

 The value of the attribute from the `key` field.
 For example, the ID of the region specified in the profile, or the minimum skill value.
-To choose the correct value, see the descriptions of filters in the sections [Filter by profile data](filter-profile.md), [Filter by calculated data](filter-computed.md), [Filter by skills](filter-skill.md). ||
+To choose the correct value, see the descriptions of filters in the [Filter by profile data](filter-profile.md), [Filter by calculated data](filter-computed.md), [Filter by skills](filter-skill.md) sections. ||
 |#

 ## See also {#see-also}